REQUEST TO PARTICIPATE

 CUAS Security Summit 2026 – Drones, Detection & Defence

-The CUAS Security Summit 2026 in Copenhagen (January 2026) is a closed, invitation-only event hosted by UAS Norway, bringing together leading experts, public agencies, infrastructure operators, and technology providers to explore how knowledge of the low-altitude airspace can both protect society and unlock the full potential of drones for legitimate, beneficial use.
+The CUAS Security Summit 2026 in Sweden (January 2026) is a closed, invitation-only event hosted by UAS Norway, bringing together leading experts, public agencies, infrastructure operators, and technology providers to explore how knowledge of the low-altitude airspace can both protect society and unlock the full potential of drones for legitimate, beneficial use.

 Drones have become indispensable tools in emergency response, logistics, inspection, and environmental monitoring.
 Yet, the same airspace that enables innovation also introduces new vulnerabilities.
 When we lack awareness of what operates in this layer of the sky, we lose both control and opportunity.